Amy-Vizard-Lovett/Data-Science-Portfolio/README.md

 Managed the validation process for key components of several monthly reports, maintaining a consistent schedule and upholding high standards of data quality and reliability.

 Proactively contributed to initiatives outside of my defined role, including:
   •	Collaborated on a high-level recruitment project at the director level, refining selection criteria and supporting interview processes to attract top talent.

   •	Supported the development and improvement of early career onboarding processes, enhancing new hire experience and retention.

   •	Created and maintained internal intranet webpages to educate colleagues on data literacy and best practices, fostering a data-driven culture within the organisation.

   •	Completed a six-month placement with the User Research team, applying data analysis skills to understand user needs and improve product development strategies.

 ## Leadership & Community Involvement

-- **Future Careers Network:** Lead initiatives to connect and mentor emerging talent whilst organising events to help people network whilst rasining money for charity.
+- **Future Careers Network:** Lead initiatives to connect and mentor emerging talent by organising events and workshops that foster networking opportunities, professional development, and skill-building.
+Additionally, I coordinate fundraising activities to support charitable causes, promoting a culture of giving back within the organisation.
-- **Culture Squad Representative:** Advocate for team culture and engagement.
+- **Culture Squad Representative:** Serve as an advocate for team culture and engagement, working to enhance workplace morale and foster a positive, inclusive environment through various initiatives and activities.
-- **Data Events:** Active participant in internal and external data-focused events.
+- **Data Events:** Actively participate in both internal and external data-focused events, including conferences, webinars, and meetups, to stay current with industry trends, share knowledge, and build connections within the data community.

 ## Outside of my Role